Tue, 04/11/2017 - 10:00am

 - Assist everyday computer users as they implement new security measures

-Information security is a high-demand field, and for good reason -- IT is quickly becoming the biggest security risk of our time.
-Only a population of highly-skilled and creative Information Security Analysts can effectively address growing security threats.
-As this once niche field takes center stage, the focus will transition from reaction to proactive defense making the virtual sphere safer and more secure.
+Information security is a high-demand field, and for good reason—IT is quickly becoming the biggest security risk of our time.
+Only a population of highly skilled and creative Information Security Analysts can effectively address growing security threats.
+As this once niche field takes center stage, the focus will transition from reactive to proactive defense making the virtual sphere safer and more secure.
 If you are interested in starting a career or expanding your knowledge with a master’s level program in Information Systems Security, visit University of the Cumberlands for more information about one of our online programs or call us at 833-958-0560.